 When it comes to rental properties, the onus of providing adequate public liability insurance falls squarely on the shoulders of the landlord.
 There are no two ways about it.
 And, despite best intentions, accidents (and incidents) can and do happen.
-So, it’s vital landlords have adequate insurance in place before they put their property on the rental market.
+So, it’s vital you have adequate landlord public liability insurance in place before putting a property on the rental market.

 In 2013, a Melbourne man received a $300,000 public liability compensation payment after he sustained serious injuries when the balustrade of a balcony collapsed at his rented property.
 The tenant sued the landlord and it was found that the balcony had not been properly maintained nor properly routinely inspected.

 The tenant’s insurance lawyer alleged that ‘the landlord had been warned by previous tenants that the timber of the balcony was rotted, however the landlord failed to ensure that it was adequately replaced.’

 In light of public liability claims such as these, it’s essential that landlords/property investors purchase landlord insurance.
 For the price of several hundred dollars each year, a landlord can be confident they’re covered for public liability, damage to buildings, contents, rental defaults as well as damage caused by tenants.
 And if peace of mind is not incentive enough, landlord insurance is tax-deductible against the income derived from the investment.

 Not all landlord insurance policies are the same, so it’s important to check the policy wording carefully.
 The key to buying landlord insurance is to ensure you have adequate coverage for the risks you face.
 This may include coverage for:

 Landlord insurance usually includes public liability insurance or legal liability cover, which insures the landlord for death or bodily injury to other people or damage to other people’s property.
 For example, public liability insurance will cover the landlord where: